chinapedia/wikipedia.ko/Page/틀:UNSCR_2009.md

-> This article is converted from Wikipedia: [:UNSCR 2009](https://ko.wikipedia.org/wiki/:UNSCR_2009).
+> This article is converted from Wikipedia: [틀:UNSCR 2009](https://ko.wikipedia.org/wiki/틀:UNSCR_2009).

 <noinclude></noinclude>